mchlrc/landing-page/README.md

-# odin-landing-page
+# landing-page

-The odin project landing page assignment
+This is a static landing page